swissquote/crafty/packages/crafty-preset-postcss/README.md

 ## Features

-**postcss** is a CSS parser that supports plugins, many plugins are maintained by a big community, we use a handful of them.
+**PostCSS** is a CSS parser that supports plugins, many plugins are maintained by a big community, we use a handful of them.

 [Features and examples](CSS_Features.md)